prashplus/Hackerearth-Deep-Learning-Challenge/README.md

 # Hackerearth Deep Learning Challenge

-This repository is for reference for those who want to try Hackerearth challenge of Image Classification over 30 Labels.
+Hackerearch is known for its

 ## Authors